...

 • It is a 7-minute walk from Zenkō-ji Temple and a 10-minute walk from Zenkōjishita Station.

-• Fujikan is close to bus stop – Zenkōji Daimon (善光寺大門).
+• Fujikan is close to the bus stop, Zenkōji Daimon (善光寺大門).

 Incense at Kotaki (お香の店古薫)

-If you enjoy the scent of incense, stop by Kotaki for its incense made from natural ingredients.
+If you enjoy the scent of incense, stop by Kotaki for its natural-ingredient incense.
 Being the only shop with an incense formulator stationed in the entire prefecture, their incense has an elegant aroma.

 Whether it is the traditional incense for burning or a sachet, you can find a nice gift for yourself or anyone that holds an important place in your life.